zikunukiz/Neural-Networks/README.md

 implementation we covered in tutorial.
 This was written by Andrej Karpathy.
 You will experiment with the Shakespeare dataset, which is shakespeare.txt in the starter code.

-## 4. Tic-Tac-Toe with Policy Gradient
+## 4. Image Completion with Mixture of Bernoulli
 In this assignment, we’ll implement a probabilistic model which we can apply to the task of image completion.
 Basically, we observe the top half of an image of a handwritten digit, and we’d like to predict what’s in the bottom half.